ChiyuCC/sequence-breaking-ff6/README.md

 -   Fall in the pit, play the part with the moogles
 -   After being rescued by Locke, head back into Narshe
 -   Trigger the conversation with Banon
+-   You can now divide your party members across three teams, but it doesn't matter a whole lot who you put where
--   Make sure you divide your party members so that every team can set the coordinates for one of the moogle teams
+-   What you need to know is that we're going to use several characters here to set coordinates for one of the moogle teams back in the mines
+    -   For Locke's team you'll need to set coordinates on Locke, Kupek or Kumama
+    -   For Mog's team you'll need to set coordinates on Kuku or Kutan
+    -   For Kushu's team you'll need to set coordinates on Kuru; he's the only one who's also an option in the Battle at Narshe
 -   My team here is:
     -   Terra, Kuru
     -   Locke, Kupek